Olorunsogo

 Olorunsogo is a Local Government Area in Oyo State, Nigeria.
 Its headquarters are in the town of Igbeti.

 It has an area of 1,069 km^{2} and a population of 81,759 at the 2006 census.

 The postal code of the area is 212.

+Climate

+It is oppressively hot and cloudy during the wet season, and humid and partially cloudy during the dry season, creating a hot environment all year long.